-How an LLC is taxed and what your options are
+How is an LLC taxed: what are your options?

 Considering setting up your business as a limited liability company (LLC)?
 Perhaps your business is growing and becoming more complex.
 Maybe you wish to manage your exposure to risk as a business owner.
-Or possibly, you are eyeing the potential tax benefits that come along with this entity type.
+Or, possibly, you are eyeing the potential LLC tax benefits that come along with this entity type.

 How do LLC taxes work?

 - Sole proprietorship.
-By default, the internal revenue code taxes a single-member LLC as a sole proprietorship.
+By default, the Internal Revenue Code taxes a single-member LLC as a sole proprietorship.
 You may see it formally referred to on tax forms as a “disregarded entity.”
 This label means the LLC does not pay taxes separately from its owner.
 Instead, the business income and expenses from the company pass through the LLC to the business owner.
-The IRS “disregards” the entity for tax purposes.
+The Internal Revenue Service “disregards” the entity for tax purposes.
 The single member files taxes on the amount earned each year.
 Individuals use Schedule C, which is part of the individual tax return Form 1040.

 - C-corporation.
-To choose this status, file a Form 8832 for a C-corporation (then file Form 1120 annually).
-If you file as a C-corp, the company’s net income will be taxed twice – first at the corporate level and then again (albeit at a favorable rate) when the after-tax profits are distributed to shareholders as dividends.
+To choose this status, file Form 8832 for a C Corporation (then file Form 1120 annually).
+If you file as a C Corp, the company’s net income will be taxed twice – first at the corporate level and then again (albeit at a favorable rate) when the after-tax profits are distributed to shareholders as dividends.
 This is known as “double taxation.”
-For more about C-corps see our post on LLC vs. C-corps.
+For more about C Corps, see our post on LLC vs. C Corps.

 - S-corporation.
-To choose this status, file a Form 2553 for an S-corporation if your business is eligible (then file Form 1120-S annually).
-If you elect to follow this path, your organization becomes a pass-through entity as described below, effectively avoiding “double taxation”.
-The important thing to know is that taxes on income from an S-corp are assessed at the owners’ individual rates.
-For more about S-corps see our post on .
+To choose this status, file a Form 2553 for an S Corporation if your business is eligible (then file the 1120-S tax form annually).
+If you elect to follow this path, your organization becomes a pass-through entity, as described below, effectively avoiding “double taxation.”
+The important thing to know is that taxes on income from an S Corp are assessed at the owners’ individual rates.
+Learn more about S Corps in our post: S Corp vs LLC.